rickrribeiro/Design-patterns/README.md

 ### | 3.4.2 Command
 Command is a behavioral design pattern that turns a request into a stand-alone object that contains all information about the request.
 This transformation lets you parameterize methods with different requests, delay or queue a request’s execution, and support undoable operations
--Use the Command pattern when you want to queue operations, schedule their execution, or execute them remotely.
+- Use the Command pattern when you want to queue operations, schedule their execution, or execute them remotely.
 When you want to implement reversible operations

 ### | 3.4.3 Iterator
 Iterator is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).